-Edwin Jagger DE89 Review – A Mild and Easy Razor
+Edwin Jagger DE89 Review – A Class Mild to Medium Razor

-The Sheffield-born Edwin Jagger DE89 is a double-edged safety razor that’s high up in the recommendation charts for those learning to wet shave using safety razors.
+The Sheffield (UK) born Edwin Jagger DE89 is a double-edged safety razor that’s high up in the recommendation charts for those learning to wet shave using safety razors.

-The primary reason the DE89 is recommended for beginners is it’s a mild razor in aggressiveness that’s fairly easy to use.
+The primary reason the DE89 is recommended for beginners is that it’s a mild razor that is not too aggressive and fairly easy to use.
+I would say it leans towards mild to medium in aggressiveness, though!

-The English brand, Edwin Jagger is among the select top brands worldwide that make and sells traditional safety razors to high standards, and as a user of many brands, I can attest to their high standards.
+The English brand Edwin Jagger is among the select top brands worldwide that make and sell traditional safety razors to high standards, and as a user of many brands, I can attest to their high standards.

 Let’s take a closer look at the Edwin Jagger DE89 safety razor and tell you how it fairs.